-Australia produces 29 million m of concrete per year 5.6 million tonnes of crude steel per year (in 2018) (see Figure 50)...
-The demand for steel peaks at just over 1 million tonnes, reaching about a fifth of the annual production in Australia.
+Australia produces 29 million m of concrete per year 5.6 million tonnes of crude steel per year (in 2018) (see Figure 50).
+Electricity generation and transmission demand for steel peaks at just over 600,000 tonnes, reaching about a tenth of the Australian yearly production.